wp-plugins/mangapress/readme.txt

   * General maintenance, fixing up look-and-feel of admin side.
 Putting together companion theme.

 == Upgrade Notice ==
+= 2.7 Beta 3 =
+Updates processing for templates.

 = 2.7 Beta 2 =
 Fixes a problem with the Manga+Press Options page.
 A path issue in the framework may prevent option fields from displaying properly.